 |

 During the construction, Fr.
 Beauregard crafted the sturdy tabernacle from his hand-laminated wood.
 Meanwhile, Harry Wright spent hundreds of hours carving the crucifix entirely in one piece from a yellow cedar driftwood log from the shore of Deep Bay, Bowen Island.
-From another cedar log, Mr. Wright carved the original "St. Gerard's Catholic Church" sign, which is still there, nestled among the ferns near the church entrance and completing its cycle of life.
+From another cedar log, Mr. Wright carved the original "St. Gerard's Catholic Church" sign, which is shown at the bottom of this page, nestled among the ferns near the church entrance, before it completed its cycle of life.

 St. Gerard's member Camilla Roberts